“It will be raining all day.”

 So today I returned to a heater Land Cruiser.
 Bliss.
 Time for a cup of coffee and a chocolate cookie.
 Oh, what the heck, let’s eat the whole bag and call it lunch.

 If you’ve enjoyed our blogs, you have our patrons to thank – at least in part.
 Patreon helps us to stay freelancing and create more website stories for everyone to enjoy!

 So, thank you who are supporting us there:

-Aeron, Augustus, Barbara, Bernard, Bordan, Calin, Chris, Craig, Eric, Henk en Marianne, Jack, Jan, Joost, Judith, Justin, Katja, Lena, Marieke, Matt, Mike, Monique, Mélanie, Pauline and Wim, Peter and Michelle, Rob, Robert, Travis, Ylona, and Yolanda.
+Aeron, Barbara, Bernard, Bordan, Calin, Carlos, Chris, Craig, Eric, Henk and Marianne, Jack, Jan, Joost, Judith, Katja, Lena, Marieke, Mike, Monique, Pauline and Wim, Peter and Michelle, Rob, Travis, Ylona, and Yolanda.

 By the way, do you know we now have a tier system that includes unique benefits?
 Go check it out. 🙂